Comments Off on How the Funeral Industry Uses Cyanoacrylate Adhesives

 Removing Super Glue from Plastic

 Cyanoacrylate glue forms an exceptionally strong bond with plastic materials.
 Begin by soaking the area with nitromethane or a mixture of ammonia-free detergent and water to soften tough bonds.
-Use Krazy® Glue to remove the glue, working carefully to avoid damaging the finish.
+Use Krazy® Fix Glue Remover to remove the glue, working carefully to avoid damaging the finish.

 Removing Super Glue from Glass